itssamuelrowe/binarystars/content/introduction-to-object-oriented-programming/_index.md

 moving to the following chapters.

 Some concepts in this chapter are confusing.
 Don't worry, if you don't get them right away.
-By the end of this course you will be comfortable with these concepts.
+By the end of this book you will be comfortable with these concepts.